preames/public-notes/llvm-riscv/VectorCodeGen.rst

 * implement zip proposals
 * bad matching of seg4 store case for store of deinterleave4.

+VLA Idioms

+* Any two elements (e.g 0, 2, 0, 2, 2, 2, 0, 0) can be done as a pair of vrgather.vi.
+* See deinterleave(2) idea above.
+Can also be generalized for vcompress (by sliding down mask, and then sliding up result).
+* Span Local, but non-repeating - via slidedown on the index vector - has a known source.
+(Surely we can generalize this logic)
+* Reverse with undef prefix (e.g. -1, -1, -1, -1, 1, 0) can be done as low LMUL, then single slide.
+Only linear savings, but still useful.

+Bias DAG combine via isShuffleMaskLegal.
+See also the TTI stuff below to do the same with IR input.

+BSWAP interactions - can we untangle this a bit?

 Register Pressure Reduction
 ===========================

+Not setting isCheapAsAMove, canRemat, and isCopy properly on all instructions, go through and fix that up.
+Check the other flags to see if any are useful.

 Investigate subregister extract feeding widening instruction.
 Can we narrow to begin with, or at least improve the spill/fill to be narrower width?
 Might be a schedule bias towards putting the extract close to def?
 Consider remat of subvector extract of rematable?